 From the start, Voilà Designs has made sustainability and ethical manufacturing part of its foundation.
 We manufacture in small runs to ensure quality of the garment.
 Each garment is designed & manufactured in Winnipeg, MB using sustainable Canadian made fabrics and fair labor practices.

-- Voilà’s custom fabric is made from the highest quality ring-spun combed cotton, hemp, and bamboo yarn.
-All materials are certified organic and fair trade.
-Fabric is milled/woven in Ontario, Canada by a company that meets the Oeko Tex 100 standard ensuring materials are free of hazardous chemicals.
+We use textiles and dyes that are healthy for our planet and the people living on it.
+Voilà’s custom fabric is made from the highest quality ring-spun combed cotton, hemp, and bamboo yarn.
+All our natural materials are certified organic and fair trade.
+The fabric is milled/woven in Ontario, Canada by a company that meets the Oeko Tex 100 standard ensuring materials are free of hazardous chemicals.

 Métis artist, David Albert, is a retired art consultant and teacher who was born and raised in Fisher Branch, Manitoba.
 He began his professional association with his daughter, Andréanne, when she was the costume designer for a NAFro Dance production.
 Andréanne had him paint artistic patterns directly on the costumes according to the theme of the dance.
 David saw the opportunity to do the same with some of Voilà par Andréanne creations.

 For Voilà’s heritage prints, David got his inspiration from nature and an original piece of embroidery created by Andréanne’s maternal ancestor, Catherine Mulaire, who was born in Île-à-la-Crosse in 1843.
 David Albert created a stylized version of the piece that he called Catherine’s Vine.
 True to the eclectic mix that is Métis style, David’s other designs borrow from Northwest Coast indigenous artwork and incorporate Plains First Nations symbols of nature such as the birch tree and eagle feather.